 The company also manufactures bars for fabricators that weigh 12.5 Kgs.

 In silver investment bars, Heraeus produces:

-Silver bars may be minted or cast, depending on their size.
-All Heraeus silver bars are 99.99% pure.
-Minted bars ranging in size from 1oz to 250g are delivered in blister cards with no serial number.
-Plastic foil is used to seal cast bars ranging in weight from 250g to 5kg.
-The 15kg bars are not packed.
+Silver bars can be cast or minted, depending on the dimensions.
+Each of the Argor Heraeus Silver bars comes with 99.99% purity.
+Minted bars of sizes between 1oz and 250g are packaged in blister cards that do not have a serial number.
+The foil used is plastic to seal the cast bars that range in weight from 250g up to 5kg.
+The 15kg bars aren’t packed.

-On bars weighing 1kg and up, serial numbers are stamped.
-Neither minted nor cast bars come with certificates.
+On Bars weighing from 1kg and up, the serial numbers are stamped.
+Cast bars and minted bars do not come with certificates.

 In platinum, Heraeus produces 1 oz (40.4 x 23.3 x 1.6 mm), 100 g (49.7 x 28.5 x 3.4 mm), 500 g (80 x 47 x 6.2 mm), and 1000 g 96 x 51 x 9.7 mm

 In Palladium, Heraeus produces 1 oz (49.7 x 28.5 x 2 mm), 100 g (49.7 x 28.5 x 6 mm), 500 g (96 x 51 x 8.2 mm), and 1000 g (121.5 x 54.5 x 12.2 mm)

 Heraeus Group is a renowned multinational family-owned company in Germany.
 It is amongst Germany’s most prominent family-owned companies in terms of revenue.
 The company’s roots can be traced back to the family pharmacy established in 1660 by Isaac Heraeus (1636 -1676).

 In 1851, Wilhelm Carl Heraeus, a chemist, and pharmacist took over his father’s “Einhorn Apothecary” in Hanau at 24.